6 R programming

 rep(c(1, 2), c(4, 2))

-seq_along(airquality) # Gives the indices of all column of the data
+seq_along(airquality) # Gives the indices of all columns of the data

 # frame